The Age of Sanctity: Images and Cults of Child Saints in Early Modern Europe

 The case of the children allegedly murdered by Jews that were elevated to the status of martyrs, and eventually of blessed and saints, is particularly related to main themes of SACRIMA.
 Despite the long-established precedent of the Holy Innocents massacred in Bethlehem instead of Christ, theologians, ecclesiastics and secular authorities recurrently challenged the veneration of child martyrs.
 This context of institutional tension did not prevent paintings and sculptures, drawings, prints and texts representing the images and lives of William of Norwich, Hugh of Lincoln, Richard of Paris, the Holy Child of La Guardia and Simon of Trent, to be produced, diffused and displayed across early modern Europe.
 Each child saint originated in a specific time and place, and was embedded in a different context of inter-confessional conflict.
 And yet, their images presented as many variations as striking similarities.
 “The Age of Sanctity” questions the construction of the normative image of the child martyr, and sheds new light on the effects of the emotional impact of sacred images in institutional norms.

 The key points of “The Age of Sanctity” had to do with the second SACRIMA International Conference Holy Children, Liminal Bodies: The Status and Materiality of Children in Early Modern Visual Culture, which was celebrated in 30 November-1 December 2017.
-Moreover, Cloe Cavero has discussed different aspects of this research in the first SACRIMA International Conference Contested Forms, and will continue to do so in the upcoming conferences RSA NOLA 2018 and A la luz de Roma: Santos y santidad en el barroco iberoamericano (Rome, 17-20 September 2018).
+Moreover, Cloe Cavero has discussed different aspects of this research in the first SACRIMA International Conference Contested Forms and RSA NOLA 2018, and will continue to do so in the upcoming conferences A la luz de Roma: Santos y santidad en el barroco iberoamericano (Rome, 17-20 September 2018) and RSA Toronto 2019.